regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 These are the current chatrooms in our community.
 We would be glad to add more rooms as there's mutual interest!

 ### Legend
-_Rooms with a 🔒 are only visible to active members._
+_Rooms with a 🔒 are private, and are only visible to some roles.
+[Learn more about which roles can access which rooms](./roles.md)._

 _Proposed: Rooms with a 🗑 will have "disappearing messages" enabled.
 Messages in these rooms will be deleted after several days have gone by._